zenml-io/zenml/examples/kubernetes_orchestration/README.md

 python run.py
 ```

-If all went well, you should now see the logs of all k8s pods in your terminal,
+If all went well, you should now see the logs of all Kubernetes pods in your
-similar to what is shown below.
+terminal, similar to what is shown below.

 For the output below, note that the `skew_comparison` and `svc_trainer` steps
 are run in parallel, so the order of messages might differ when you run it